MDK-Packs/KeilStudioWorkshopDevSummit21/README.md

 **Flashing instructions for MAC users**

-1. While holding down the boards reset button, connect the boards USB debug port to the computer.
+1. While holding down the **SW4** button, connect the boards USB debug port to the computer.
 It should enumerate as MAINTENANCE.
 1. In a terminal execute
    `sudo mount -u -w -o sync /Volumes/MAINTENANCE ; cp -X <path to firmware file> /Volumes/MAINTENANCE/`
    *Note*: If your drive does not mount as MAINTENANCE make sure to change this to match the name of the mounted disk attached to your system.
 1. Wait for the file copy operation to complete.
 1. Power cycle the board.
 It will now enumerate and mount as DAPLINK or the name of the board.

-## Pre-work

 - Keil Studio Cloud runs in a browser.
 You need a Chromium based browser (Chrome/Edge - no matter if you run Windows, Mac, or Linux).
 - Create a user account at [studio.keil.arm.com](studio.keil.arm.com) and ensure you can login.
 If you have an Arm or Mbed account, you can use these to access the site.